 He mentioned he’d like to move on from the gold hardware too… of course I sent him to DLawless Hardware right away and helped him find some fabulous cup pulls.
-I use and recommend DLawless hardware for their amazing selection combined with fantastic prices.
+I use and recommend them for the amazing selection combined with fantastic prices.
 The “icing” on the cake is that they ship super fast too… It’s a combination you don’t see often anymore.

 I always prime kitchen cabinets- I consider it extra “insurance”.
-I also give them a deep clean and this was no exception.
-I used all the intense cleaners (including TSP substitute because I just had a feeling) then I deglossed and scuff sanded more than usual even….after a primer coat and two coats of paint (Shabby Paints Alamo White), the cabinets looked great and it was time to seal them…..
+Before I start though, everything gets a deep clean and this was no exception.
+This time I used all the intense cleaners (including TSP substitute because I just had a “feeling”) then I deglossed and scuff sanded far more than usual….after a primer coat and two coats of paint (Shabby Paints Alamo White), the cabinets looked great and it was time to seal them…..

 Guess what?
 24 hours after the sealer went on I got a little surprise: